Investing vs. Trading

 If your child DOES NOT have taxable income or wages, you can open a custodial brokerage account under the Uniform Gift to Minors Act or Uniform Transfer to Minors Act.
 The account will be in the parent name until the minor comes of age, either 18 or 21 depending on your state.

 If your child DOES have earned income, you can help them open a custodial IRA, such as a Roth IRA.
 Contributions to Roth IRAs grow tax free and can be used at any time for education, a first home purchase, etc.

 How Much Can Your Child Earn?

-Roth IRAs are great for income earners and starting one at age 16 and contributing a mere $200 per month for five years could net your child almost half a million dollars by age 70.
+Roth IRAs are great for income earners and starting one at age 16 and contributing a mere $200 per month for five years could net your child almost half a million dollars by age 70, depending on interest rates.